lfex/loise/README.md

 You may either pass an integer or a list of 1, 2 or 3 integers as values for the `seed` option key.

-To see the full list of options available be sure to look at the defaults and options in `include/options.lfe`.

 ### ASCII [&#x219F;](#contents)

 You can also generate ASCII "images" with loise.
 As an example of this, we can